To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Right click on the "Spatial" at the left side, then click the "ADD Child Node".
 Select the "Node2D" and click the "Create".
 ![Godot 130](https://github.com/To-Fujita/Images/blob/master/Godot-130.jpg "Godot 130")

-Select the "Node2D" at left side, then select the "Sprite" and click the "Create" at right side.
+Select the "Node2D" at left side, then select the "Sprite" and click the "Create".
 ![Godot 131](https://github.com/To-Fujita/Images/blob/master/Godot-131.jpg "Godot 131")

 Create the "Sprite" again as "Sprite2".
-After select the "Sprite", click the "empty" of the "Texture" and select the "Load".
+After select the "Sprite", click the "empty" of the "Texture" and select the "Load" at right side.
 ![Godot 132](https://github.com/To-Fujita/Images/blob/master/Godot-132.jpg "Godot 132")

 Select the file of "big_circle_N.png" and click the "Open".